ginga-org-br/gingaf/README.md

   gingacc["gingacc"]:1
 ```

-## Developing Ginga Applciations
+## Developing Ginga Applications using `gingaf`

-You can use `gingaf` to develop Ginga applications:
-- at web by using the playground or acessing [ginga.org.br/gingaf/playground](ginga.org.br/gingaf/playground).
-- at desktop by the Visual Studeio code extension [ginga-code](https://github.com/ginga-org-br/ginga-code).
+You can use `gingaf` to develop Ginga applications at web by using the playground or acessing [ginga.org.br/gingaf/playground](ginga.org.br/gingaf/playground) or at desktop by the Visual Studio Code extension [ginga-code](https://github.com/ginga-org-br/ginga-code).

 ## Demonstration Videos